adpawel/adpawel/README.md

 <h3> 👨🏻‍💻 About me </h3>
-I’m Pawel, student of Computer Science and Intelligent Systems at AGH UST in Cracow.
+I’m Pawel, student of Computer Science and Artificial Intelligence at AGH UST in Cracow.